zkat/miette/README.md

 diagnostic error code: ruget::api::bad_json
 " />

-**NOTE: You must enable the `"fancy"` crate feature to get fancy report output like in the screenshots here.** You should only do this in your toplevel crate, as the fancy feature pulls in a number of dependencies that libraries and such might not want.
+> **NOTE: You must enable the `"fancy"` crate feature to get fancy report output like in the screenshots above.** You should only do this in your toplevel crate, as the fancy feature pulls in a number of dependencies that libraries and such might not want.